cupid-ide/cupid/nuopcdocs/overview.rst

       of using the NUOPC API.

     * Several `Compliance Testing Tools <https://www.earthsystemcog.org/projects/nuopc/compliance_testing>`_
-      are provided to help you test your code to determine if is NUOPC Layer compliant.
+      are provided to help you test your code to determine if it is NUOPC Layer compliant.

     * `Cupid <https://www.earthsystemcog.org/projects/cupid/>`_